UTDallasEPICS/Kids-U-Database-Reporting/README.md

 - Add ability to add new students and other data to database
 - Add ability to view information on each page
 - Add ability to export CSV files of information
-- Implement search feature by name
+- Implement searching by name
 - Implement advanced searching
 - Implement sorting
 - Implement long-term academic tracking system for students